Davis 'Highbeam' PT1197

 The extra length on the wires enables the canopy to be fully removed for maintenance.

-The refractor produces an asymmetrical beam when the lamp is running - this means that the lantern must be correctly orientated on the column so that the lamp is correctly focused.
+The refractor produces an asymmetrical beam when the lamp is running - this means that the lantern must be correctly orientated on the column, in order that the lamp is correctly focused.

 The lantern's base casting is only just wide enough to accommodate the ballast, ignitor and capacitor.
 Incidentally, the capacitor carries a manufacture date of November 1993 - making the lantern sixteen years old when it entered the collection.